 Natalie Reid offers comprehensive consultations and customized on-site courses to a clientele comprising both native and non-native speakers of English.
 Since the early 2000s she has focused primarily on teaching academic writing to, consulting with, and editing papers and books for European social scientists and other professionals.

-She is most recently the author of Getting Published in International Journals: Writing Strategies for European Social Scientists (Oslo: NOVA, 2010).
+She is most recently the author of Getting Published in International Journals: Writing Strategies for European Social Scientists, Revised Edition (Albuquerque: Professional Publications Press, 2018).
 This unique book gives its readers the analytical, contextual, and structural tools—along with stylistic tricks of the trade—for achieving their publication goals.
 It reveals the unwritten rules of English academic rhetoric and discusses them within the context of the different and unconscious expectations accorded both readers and writers within the English linguistic community (The Book).

 Natalie’s skills and services span the five major categories of consultation, course design, instruction, writing, and editing.
 Her services include: